daphnitely/daphne-acting/index.md

   <div class="industry-info">
     <h5>Yelp, Android Developer Intern <em>Jan 2020 – Apr 2020</em></h5>
     <ul>
-      <li>Took ownership of implementation and launch for app-wide feature in the Yelp for Business Owner app.</li>
+      <li>Took ownership of implementation and launch for app-wide features in the Yelp for Business Owner app.</li>
       <li>Using Kotlin, Koin, RxJava, built carousels with nested scrolling content to promote major business features.</li>
       <li>Planned and implemented architecture migration from MVP to MVI for Android alert banner with JUnit tests.</li>
     </ul>